kristofe/OpenCLFluids/README.md

 Fluid solver written in C and OpenCL which switch between the two.
 Final project for High Performance Scientific Computing.

+The project writeup and discussion as well as presentation slides can be found in the /writeup folder.

 The serial c code is in second_order_solver.h and the opencl calls are in cl_solver.h and the kernels are in kernels.cl.
 The entry point for the entire simulation is in main.c.
 The grid size is specified in the three #defines of NX, NY, NZ.
 Turning on OpenCL is in the #define USE_OPENCL  at the top of main.c.

 The code was built and tested only on Mac OS X 10.7.5.
 Linux build steps are in there and compiled with the class VM but crashed during runtime.
 I haven't tested on a native installation of linux.